Should You Grow Your Own Cannabis? A Guide to Help You Decide.

 Autoflowering Seeds: Less Effort, Faster Results

-What They Are: Autoflowering strains are bred to flower automatically after a certain period, regardless of the light schedule.
-These strains typically finish their lifecycle in 8-10 weeks, making them perfect for growers who want faster results.
+Autoflowering seeds are bred to flower automatically after a set period, regardless of light schedule.
+Most autoflowers complete their lifecycle in 8–10 weeks, making them a popular choice for those seeking a quicker turnaround or a more forgiving first grow.

 The Growing Timeline